oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 the client is not required to repeat the header on each individual page request.

-[The ]{style="color:black;background:white"}[Isolation]{.Datatype}
-header[ has no effect on links other than the next link.
+[The ]{style="color:black;background:white"}`Isolation` header[ has no effect on links other than the next link.
 Navigation links, read links, and edit links return the current version of the data.]{style="color:black;background:white"}

 [A service returns